intervene-EU-H2020/synthetic_data/algorithms/phenotype/README.md

 _2022.01.19 Made a little faster (hopefully?)._

-Dependents: gsl, blas
+Dependents: gsl, blas, lplinkio

 To compile, run
 ```
-gcc Main.c Support.c -o where/and/what/you/want/it/to/be -L. -lm -lgsl -fPIC -lcblas -lblas
+gcc Main.c Support.c -o where/and/what/you/want/it/to/be -L. -lm -lgsl -fPIC -lcblas -lblas -lplinkio
 ```

 To use, run